MicrosoftDocs/PowerShell-Docs/reference/6/About/about_Escape_Characters.md

 ---
 ms.date:  2017-06-09
+locale:  en-us
 keywords:  powershell,cmdlet
+title:  about_Escape_Characters
 description:  Introduces the escape character in PowerShell and explains its effect.
-title:  about_Escape_Characters
 ---

 # About Escape Characters